Invoice Number — What You Need to Know

-Sending invoices is an important and essential part of doing business: it is, after all, how you get paid.
+Sending invoices is an important and essential part of doing business: it is, after all, how you get paid (by facilitating the accounts payable process of your client).
 Therefore, managing your invoicing process well is important for managing the financial health of your business.
 In this article, we discuss one key element in an invoice: the invoice number.

 What is an invoice number?
 Why is it important?
 What format should it take?
 These are some of the questions we will answer in detail.
 Note that this is a supplementary article to our guide on how to write an invoice.